jtinosa/Game-Development/Lesson2.md

  - Like adventure games, RPGs are characterized by containing strong storylines—but RPGs also contain player-characters that improve throughout the course of the game.
  - Themes in RPGs are usually variations on “save the world”, such as finding the person responsible for a murder, rescuing someone who has been kidnapped, destroying a dangerous object, or killing monsters.
  - Combat is one way in which the heroes advance—gaining strength, experience, and money to buy new equipment.
+7. **Simulations**
+ - (Sometimes referred to as sims) attempt to replicate systems, machines, and experiences using real-world rules.
+ - Types of simulation games include vehicle, participatory, and process sims.
+ - **Simulations Sub-Genre**:
+  1. **Vehicle Simulations**: The player usually operates complicated machinery (often vehicles such as jet fighters, ships, or tanks).
+In addition to being developed for entertainment purposes, adaptations of these simulators have been used widely by the military for training and recruiting purposes.
+  2. **Sports and Participatory Simulations**: Engages the player to experience the simulation as a participant within it.
+The sports genre is a type of participatory sim because—like other sims— sports games often accurately reproduce real-world rules and strategies associated with the sport.
+Players vicariously participate in their favorite sport—as a player and often a coach.
+This allows players to experience “wish fulfillment”—to become extraordinary athletes, and to accomplish things they might not be able to in real life.
+  3. **Process Simulations (Construction & Management)**: Process simulations involve real-world systems or processes.
+These games are also known as construction and management sims (CMS), or toy games.
+The goal in process sims is not to defeat an enemy or opponent, but to build something within a process.
+These games are considered constructive—involving building and creating rather than destructive.
+To win these games, players need to understand and control these processes.